Models of fairness in federated learning: Proofs

 This holds again by the assumption that $\ns > \frac{\mue}{2\var}$.
 Taken together, this shows that the coefficients on the original equation can never be negative.

 Returning to our original equation:

 We know that the coefficient can never be negative, so we can rewrite it as:

-As a reminder, our sub-proportionality being violated condition is given by:
+As a reminder, our condition for $\alpha \geq 1$ is given by:

-What we would like to show is that the bound in Equation \ref{eq:unstable} is lower than the bound in Equation \ref{eq:subpropviol}: any situation where the $\nlv$ term is large enough so that sub-proportionality is violated, we know that the large player already wishes to leave.
+What we would like to show is that the bound in Equation \eqref{eq:unstable} is lower than the bound in Equation \eqref{eq:subpropviol}: any situation where the $\nlv$ term is large enough so that $\alpha > 1$, we know that the large player already wishes to leave.

 So, what we want to show is:

 Multiply the top and bottom of the righthand side by $\frac{\ns}{\total_\col}$:

 Next, we multiply the LHS by $\total_\col^2$ on both top and bottom and the RHS by $\total_\col$ on both top and bottom.